buraksekili/tyk-docs/tyk-docs/content/shared/mdcb-config.md

 EV: <b>TYK_MDCB_ANALYTICSSTORAGE_ADDRS</b><br />
 Type: `[]string`<br />

-It can be either a single address or a seed list of host:port addresses of cluster/sentinel nodes.
+This can be either a single address or a seed list of host:port addresses of cluster/sentinel nodes.
 It overrides the value of hosts.

 ### analytics_storage.redis_use_ssl
 EV: <b>TYK_MDCB_ANALYTICSSTORAGE_REDISUSESSL</b><br />